-Even to us, it’s mind-boggling that now, mid-2020, more than 21 years have passed already, since we dropped-out at the age of 37, resp.
+Even to us, it’s mind-boggling that now, mid-2021, more than 22 years have passed already, since we dropped-out at the age of 37, resp.
 39. Since then, we travel as na-tourists slowly and joyfully to our favourite destinations around the globe.
 With such an exciting life, time naturally passes in a flash.

 Often, we get asked how we finance our admittingly privileged life.
 In a nutshell: 1. we don’t have children, 2. we’ve exchanged security against freedom!

 Sure enough, it needs also some seed capital.
 More by curiosity, we’ve started to invest a bit at the bourse when we worked again after our first trip together.
 At the end of the 90’s, the general outlook at the stock-exchange was that good, you could make good money, even with “bad investments”.
 Thanks to our saving determinedly, stock market gains, and sharing our apartment with flatmates, we’ve accumulated € 300’000 in fife years only.
 To exchange even more security into freedom, we’ve capitalized the second pillar of our pension funds, which yielded another € 80’000.

 Now we were ready, chucked our jobs and exchanged the security of a regular life, against a life in unlimited freedom.
 Then we assumed our savings would last for about 12 years, maybe 14, if we’re lucky, or perhaps only 7, if things go wrong.
 We didn’t worry, as we knew, whatever we’d get, it will be plenty.

 Instead of having spent all money for exaggerated security, we just enjoyed life and it still feels brilliant to have the benefit of our freedom, devil may care.
 As we live out every day to the fullest, we don’t miss out on anything we’d need to catch up on tomorrow.
 Thereby, it gets irrelevant whether there will be still another tomorrow!